BabylonJS/OldDocumentationSite/content/features/controls/resizer.md

----
-PG_TITLE: How To Use the Resizer
----

 # Resizer Control

 The Babylon.js Resizer Control is a web control built on top of Babylon.js in order to accelerate the resizing of pictures in web pages.